The Cursed Phone Numbers | Supernatural Horror Story

 The lights went out, plunging the apartment into darkness.
 The phone’s glow illuminated a figure: a woman with long, wet hair, her face eyeless, crawling from the screen.
 Sadako.
 Elena screamed, collapsing, as Daniel lunged to shield her.
 The air thickened with decay, the woman’s voice everywhere: “Seven days… Suzie is dying… kuji…”

-Elena’s vision fragmented—flashes of a Japanese well, a Bulgarian graveyard, a British payphone.
-The numbers were one curse, a web of death with Suzie as its lure.
+Elena’s vision broke into pieces: flashes of a Japanese well, a Bulgarian graveyard, a British payphone.
+The numbers were all part of one curse, a web of death with Suzie at its center.

 Daniel held her, shouting her name, but her body convulsed, blood trickling from her nose.
 The last thing she saw was his terrified face, the shadow woman looming behind him.